-- representative upon request from DEQ.
-The Environmental Coordinator will report to the Incident Commander. - Assess and evaluate environmental impacts; conduct or coordinate environmental monitoring or sampling; forewarn drinking water system operators of potentially affected public water systems; oversee the cleanup and disposal of hazardous and deleterious materials; coordinate investigation and assessment efforts with involved agencies. - Liaison with the U.S. Environmental Protection Agency to address issues that may arise.
+- Assess and evaluate environmental impacts; conduct or coordinate environmental monitoring or sampling; forewarn drinking water system operators of potentially affected public water systems; oversee the cleanup and disposal of hazardous and deleterious materials; coordinate investigation and assessment efforts with involved agencies. - Liaison with the U.S. Environmental Protection Agency to address issues that may arise.